hyperledger/indy-node/docs/requests.md

     - `values` (list):

         - `from` (base58-encoded string):
-        Identifier (DID) of signer as base58-encoded string for 16 or 32 bit DID value.
+        Identifier (DID) of signer as base58-encoded string for 16 or 32 byte DID value.

         - `value` (base58-encoded string):
          signature value